qianchencug/DIUMMS/README.md

 # DIUMMS
 new method for discontinuity identification

-Double click A to install the app on MATLAB
+Double click DIUMMS.mlappinstall to install the DIUMMS app on MATLAB Then you can find the DIUMMS app at APP-My App on your MATLAB